 Another thing we heard from the parking pros is that in the future of parking, parking will be a no-brainer.
 That is, thanks to the Internet of Things, parking will become more and more integrated with everyday life until it becomes almost completely automated.

 Parking rights will be stored in the cloud instead of posted on signs or enforced by ticket booths, and drivers will be able to connect to the parking management system with an app to pay for their parking.
 In place of officers leaving parking tickets on the windshield, they’ll email them to drivers.
 And since parking rights are stored in the cloud, parking violations will be practically indisputable, meaning tickets get paid right away, officers waste less time in traffic court, and the city saves money.

-If you take one thing away from our debrief from IPI 2017, make it this: a city isn’t smart unless its citizens are happy.
-Use technology to collect data on the ways people get around your city, then use the data to improve parking and transportation until the user experience is seamless.
+If you take one thing away from our debrief from IPI, make it this: a city isn’t smart unless its citizens are happy.
+Use technology to collect data on the ways people get around your city, then use the data to create a traffic management system for your smart city that improves the user experience until it is seamless.